ProfilePic

 • In some instances, refinancing outstanding loans may make sense.
 If the interest rate is currently lower than what you are paying for personal or student loans, refinancing can save you money, which can be used to repay your loan faster.

-• Make only essential purchases, food, clothing, utilities.
+• Make only essential purchases, such as food, clothing, and utilities.
 Try never to charge a purchase.

-• A quick way to lower your DTI is to increase your income.
-Consider taking on a second job or ask for a raise.
+• Increasing your income is a quick way to lower your DTI.
+Consider taking on a second job or asking for a raise.

 If you have questions about your DTI or how to secure a mortgage loan, talk to the experts at NASB.
-You can give us a call at 855-465-0753 or click here for how to get started on a home loan.
+Call us at 888-661-1982 or click here for information on how to get started on a home loan.

-This is not intended to and does not constitute legal advice or financial / investment / tax advice.
-North American Savings Bank does not make any guarantee or other promise as to the results obtained.
+This is not intended to and does not constitute legal or financial / investment/tax advice.
+North American Savings Bank does not guarantee or make any other promise regarding the results obtained.
 The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.